-All chemical wastes must be stored in appropriate containers compatible with their respective chemical hazards.
+All chemical waste must be stored in appropriate containers designed for the chemical hazard class.
 Containers must be capped tightly and completely sealed to prevent spillage (no open-top glassware!).
-If building pressure is a concern, a waste container may be temporarily vented in secondary containment within a fume hood until pressure is no longer a concern.
 Liquid waste must be in screw top containers only.
 The outside surfaces of containers must be clean and free of any contamination.
-Store chemical waste in a designated location (low traffic, safe, secure, contained area, etc.).
+Store chemical waste in a designated location (low traffic, safe, secure, contained area, etc.)